Masai Ujiri

+Ujiri was born in the United Kingdom to Nigerian and Kenyan parents and was raised in Nigeria.
 After a modest professional playing career in Europe, Ujiri became a scout in 2002, first for the Orlando Magic and then the Denver Nuggets.
 In 2008, he joined the backroom staff of the Toronto Raptors.
 Ujiri returned to the Nuggets in 2010 as general manager and executive vice president of basketball operations, and helped turn the team's fortunes around, returning them to the playoffs.
 As a result, he was named the NBA Executive of the Year in 2013.
 The following season, Ujiri returned to the Raptors as general manager.
 In the summer of 2016, Masai Ujiri relinquished his title as general manager to Jeff Weltman and accepted the position of president of basketball operations.
 Weltman was later succeeded by Bobby Webster as general manager a year later.
 As president, Ujiri worked to usher in a period of sustained success, helping the team win its first NBA championship in 2019.
+In 2025, Ujiri and the Raptors agreed to part ways.

 Early life

-Ujiri was born in Bournemouth, England, to Nigerian and Kenyan parents.
+Ujiri was born in Bournemouth, England, to a Nigerian father and a Kenyan mother.
 His parents were foreign students in England.
 With the family moving back to Nigeria when he was two years old, he grew up in Zaria, Nigeria.
-Ujiri's father, a hospital administrator and nursing educator, is an Isoko from Aviara in Delta state, while his mother, a doctor, is a Kenyan from Machakos County.
+Ujiri's father, a hospital administrator and nursing educator, is an Isoko from Aviara in Isoko south local government area of Delta state, while his mother, a doctor, is a Kenyan from Machakos County.
 He originally played association football as a youth before stating his interest in basketball as a 13-year-old playing with friends on outdoor basketball courts in northern Nigeria.
 This interest was fed by American sports magazines and VHS tapes of NBA games or basketball movies.
-He admired Hakeem Olajuwon, an NBA star who was also Nigerian.
+He admired Hakeem Olajuwon, a former NBA star who is also Nigerian.

 Entering high school, his parents allowed him to pursue his dream of playing college basketball and join a team in one of Europe's top leagues.
-He left Nigeria to play for Nathan Hale High School in Seattle, WA while staying with a Nigerian family.
-After a stint overseas, Ujiri enrolled and played two years of basketball at Bismarck State College, a junior college in North Dakota.
-After community college, he transferred to Montana State University Billings but left after one semester.
-He left Montana and returned to England to begin a pro career.
+He left Nigeria for the United States to play for Nathan Hale High School in Seattle while staying with a Nigerian family.
+After a stint overseas, Ujiri played two years of basketball at Bismarck State College, a junior college in North Dakota.
+Masai averaged 12.9 points and 6.8 rebounds per game as a freshman while leading the Mystics to a 23-8 record, the most victories in school history.
+As a sophomore, Masai averaged 16.2 points, 5.0 rebounds, and 5.5 assists while garnering All-Mon-Dak Conference first-team and All-Region XIII honors.
+Masai then transferred to Montana State University Billings, but left after one semester without appearing in any games and returned to England to begin a pro career.